Dominic del Rosario: Philippines U21

 Del Rosario represented the Philippines at the youth level.
 He debuted for the Philippine U21 national team at the 2014 Hassanal Bolkiah Trophy where he also made his first assist.

 Philippines U23

 Del Rosario was called up to the Philippines U23 national team for the 2015 Southeast Asian Games.
 He made his debut in a 1–5 defeat against Myanmar U23.

 Philippines

-He debuted for the senior side in a 2018 FIFA World Cup qualifier match against Uzbekistan in 25 March 2016 in Tashkent.
+He debuted for the senior side in a 2018 FIFA World Cup qualifier match against Uzbekistan on 25 March 2016 in Tashkent.
 He came in as a substitute at that match into 2 minutes of extra time in the second half for Luke Woodland.